When Vision Fails: Text Attacks Against ViT and OCR: Introduction

 \section{Introduction}

-Advances in adversarial examples~\cite{szegedy2013intriguing,biggio2013evasion,goodfellow2014explaining} for text-based machine learning systems have led to imperceptible perturbation techniques targeting the encoding of text~\cite{boucher2021bad,9581208}.
-These attacks leverage uncommon Unicode encodings to subvert text models without visual indication to users~\cite{unicode_2021}.
-Existing defenses against encoding attacks achieve protection by unifying the visual and encoding pipelines; specifically, the Vision Transformers (ViTs) architecture can be used to build robust new models~\cite{salesky2021robust}, and Optical Character Recognition (OCR) can be used to retrofit existing models with defenses~\cite{boucher2021bad}.
-Such defenses seek to ensure that text inputs which are visually-identical when rendered produce equivalent outputs in defended models.
+Adversarial examples are inputs to models that contain subtle perturbations designed to cause models to output undesirable results.
+They were first identified in the image domain, where small changes in pixel values could cause classifiers to fail~\citep{szegedy2013intriguing,biggio2013evasion,goodfellow2014explaining}.
+Later advances brought adversarial examples to natural language, where text encoded as Unicode~\citep{unicode_2021} could have characters inserted or replaced to create adversarial examples in the text domain~\citep{boucher2021bad,9581208}.

+Until now, it has been thought that vision model designed to process text were robust against Unicode adversarial examples.
+Model architectures such as Vision Transformers (ViTs)~\citep{salesky2021robust} and Optical Character Recognition (OCR) pre-processing~\citep{boucher2021bad} leverage rendered text as input, suggesting that adversarial perturbations at the text encoding level would not affect these models.
+We show that this is not the case.

-We show that these defenses are inadequate.
-We propose a technique to encode text perturbations in a way that, once rendered, the image of the rendered text will contain adversarial perturbations that defeat visual defenses.
-These adversarial examples operate in the visual text domain, meaning that visual inputs are generated exclusively from rendered text such that it is impossible to perturb arbitrary pixel values.
-However, by leveraging combining marks from the Unicode specification, we can craft small, targeted visual perturbations that appear on the rendered image of text.
-While these marks are not sufficiently visually significant to impact a human reader's understanding of text, the manipulated pixels in the image domain of rendered text enable targeted attacks on model outputs.
+In this work, we show that these visual models are themselves vulnerable to Unicode-based attacks.
+We propose a technique to encode Unicode perturbations in a way that, once rendered, the image of the rendered text will contain adversarial perturbations that defeat visual defenses.
+By leveraging combining marks from the Unicode specification, we can craft small, targeted visual perturbations that appear on the rendered image of text.
+While these marks are not visually significant enough to impact a human reader's understanding of text (as we show in a user study), the manipulated pixels in the image domain of rendered text enable targeted attacks on model outputs.
+This class of adversarial examples is distinct from general image adversarial examples in that pixel values are not perturbed directly, but rather are modified by perturbing pre-rendered Unicode.

+In particular, we build on existing adversarial text perturbation techniques to introduce a new class of Unicode-based adversarial examples that leverages Unicode's combining diacritical mark functionality.
+Prior work claiming ViT and OCR are robust against text-based perturbations~\citep{boucher2021bad,salesky2021robust} did not consider text containing combining diacritics prior to visual rendering, which we leverage in this work to demonstrate OCR's vulnerability to Unicode-based attacks.
+We demonstrate that these barely perceptible marks have a substantial impact on ViT and OCR model performance, causing performance drops of around 60\% to as high as 92.6\%.